one-project-one-month/Outfique-backend/CONTRIBUTION_GUIDE.md

     DATABASE_URL="postgresql://postgres:postgres@db:5432/myapp_dev"
     ```

+    Database credentials in the env file must match with the credentails in the docker compose

 2.  **Start Docker Services**

     This command will build and start the application and database containers in the background.